Consensys/doc.goquorum/docs/Concepts/Privacy/PrivacyEnhancements.md

 ## Counter Party Protection (PP)

-This flavor prevents non-party interaction on a private contract but allows state divergence i.e., it will allow nodes to maintain different state through private transaction to 'self' or 'subset of nodes'.
+This flavor prevents non-party interaction on a private contract but allows state divergence.
+That is, it will allow nodes to maintain different state through private transaction to "self" or "subset of nodes".

 ## Private State Validation (PSV)